erikenbody/markdown-cv/index.md

 Jones, J.A., J. Boersma, **E.D.
 Enbody**, J. Karubian.
 Ecological determinants of phenotypic divergence in female coloration of Papua fairywrens.
 American Ornithological Society and Society of Canadian Ornithologists.
 East Lansing, MI.
 USA.

 `2017`
-Boersma, J., Enbody, E.D., J. Jones, J. Karubian, H. Schwabl.
+Boersma, J., **Enbody, E.D.**, J. Jones, J. Karubian, H. Schwabl.
 Androgens and the evolution of male and multiple female phenotypes in a tropical passerine.
 Society for Integrative and Comparative Biology.
 New Orleans, LA.
 USA.

 `2017`
 Jones, J.A., J. Boersma, **E.D.
 Enbody**, J. Karubian.
 Ecological determinants of phenotypic divergence in female coloration of Papua fairywrens.
 Society for Integrative and Comparative Biology.
 New Orleans, LA.
 USA.